wso2/docs-is/en/docs/setup/wso2-identity-server-feature-deprecation.md

-# IAM Feature Maintenance Policy
+# WSO2 Identity Server Feature Deprecation

-## Feature Deprecation
+### Reasons for feature deprecation

 Features/APIs in the server can be deprecated for several reasons such as